pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

 :pyg:`PyTorch Frame` contains a large number of common benchmark datasets, *e.g.*, datasets from `https://github.com/yandex-research/tabular-dl-revisiting-models <https://github.com/yandex-research/tabular-dl-revisiting-models>`_
 , datasets from `tabular benchmark <https://huggingface.co/datasets/inria-soda/tabular-benchmark>`_ .

 Initializing datasets is straightforward in :pyg:`PyTorch Frame`.
-An initialization of a dataset will automatically download its raw files and process the columns, *e.g*., to load the bank-marketing dataset, type:
+An initialization of a dataset will automatically download its raw files and process the columns, *e.g*., to load the `Adult Census Income` dataset, type:

 .. code-block:: python